rafmando/route-bot/README.md

 ## 💡 Why I Built This

-As a delivery driver, I deal with route optimization daily.
 When I read about the robot delivery problem in Eloquent JavaScript, it clicked - I was solving this every day.
 I built route-bot to explore different pathfinding algorithms and see how they compare to real-world delivery strategies.

 ---